Top 5 Venture Capital Firms in Berkeley

 3. Base Ventures

-Base Ventures is a venture capital firm that invests in seed-stage technology companies, providing the initial capital founders need to build their products and find a market.
+Base Ventures is a venture capital firm that invests in seed-stage technology companies.
+They concentrate on providing the initial capital to help founders turn their early ideas into viable businesses.

-Base Ventures is a good match for founders of technology companies who are raising their first round of institutional capital.
-Their focus on the seed stage means they are well-equipped to support companies from the very beginning.
+Base Ventures is a good match for founders of technology companies who are raising their first institutional round.
+Their clear focus on the seed stage means they are structured to support companies from their very beginning.

 You can refer to their website here.